DmitryOlshansky/no-bullshit-elastic/Likbez.md

 machinery detail in the process of Google/Yandex/etc. level search.

 But lexical-only, effectively almost only token based stuff that what ElasticSearch and Solar and Sphinx are.
-Of all three - ElasticSearch,
+Of all three - ElasticSearch.

 ### Search is not magic but may feel like magic if you know your tool well